 The Bulldog as seen by a dog trainer

-This dog was bred to fight bulls.
-His primary objective was to improve the quality of the bull meat.
-The Bulldog made the bulls run before they were taken for slaughter because people realized that this made their meat tender.
+This dog was bred to fight against bulls.
+Their first objective was to improve the quality of the bull meat.
+The bulldog made the bulls run, before taking them to slaughter because people realized that this made their meat more tender.

 The first English Bulldogs had little resemblance to the current bulldog.
-They were dogs that resembled the boxer, very agile, muscular, straight and long limbs, short snout with a straight and thin tail.
+They were dogs that resembled the boxer as they were very agile, muscular, straight and long limbs, short snout with a straight and thin tail.

 Although it is a good companion dog, in most cases, it is not an athletic pet.
-Bulldogs need to be walked but they are clearly not dogs for arduous sport, for example long distance jogging.
+Bulldogs need to be walked but they are clearly not a dog for continued sport such as jogging several kilometers.

-Despite their serious aspect, there is a clown that hides underneath.
+Despite their serious aspect, there is a hidden clown within them.
 Bulldogs are always attentive to everything that happens around them.
-Although they were bred to fight, they are very sensitive dogs, and instead of brutality they clearly prefer tenderness.
-A little stubborn, yet patient and accommodating with children.
+Although they were bred to fight, they are very sensitive dogs, and instead of brutality they clearly prefer the warmth.
+A little stubborn, but with children they are patient and very accommodating.

-The cost of maintenance is reasonable, the amount of food for this breed ranges from 400gr to 450gr per day.
-Of course this also depends on their physical activity and their metabolism, which like in people, defines their tendency for obesity.
+The cost of maintenance is reasonable, the amount of food for this breed ranges from 400g to 450g per day.
+Of course, this also depends on their physical activity and their metabolism which, like in people, defines their tendency for obesity.

-To keep their muscle tone they need regular exercise, but with caution.
-Owners should make sure to not overdo it and above all, avoid walks during hot hours.
+To keep their muscles they need exercise, but with caution.
+The owners should make sure to not overdo it and above all, avoid walks during hot hours.